gikonyob/websockets-googlemaps/README.md

 ## Installation

-You will make sure you have php and composer installed and that the sqlite extension for php is installed and enabled in php.ini, then run the following commands;
+Make sure you have php and composer installed and that the sqlite extension for php is installed and enabled in php.ini, then run the following commands;

 ````
 	git clone https://github.com/GikonyoBrian/websockets-googlemaps.git